 Group counseling is often the most beneficial option for addressing many student concerns.
 This is particularly true for students wanting to better understand themselves, aspects of their identities, and how they relate to others.
-Groups meet weekly throughout the semester, typically consist of 5-10 students, and are free and unlimited.
+CAPS group services are free and unlimited.
 Please see individual group sections and descriptions for more information about how to join.

-Thursdays | 1:30 PM - 2:45 PM
+Mondays | 1:30 PM - 3:00 PM (Zoom)

-Tuesdays | 3:00 PM - 4:30 PM
+Thursdays | 3:30 PM - 5:00 PM (In-person)

 This group will discuss issues of cultural uniqueness and the impact that it has on the balance of work/academic/personal relationships.
 Discussions include perceptions of competence, disparities, and identity development as they relate to physical and emotional health.

 Mondays | 10:30 AM - 12:00 PM (Zoom)

 This group will provide a space for conversation among graduate students about various aspects of work, academic, cultural, and personal life.
 Students will support each other and discuss collective wisdom around different challenges in the complexities of life at UNC Charlotte.
 The focus of discussion will evolve from the present concerns of members.

-Tuesdays | 3:30 - 5:00 PM
+Tuesdays | 3:00 PM - 4:30 PM (In-person)

 Do you ever feel anxious when meeting new people, dating, going to a party or meeting, or approaching professors?
 High levels of social anxiety can negatively impact your relationships and even affect your classroom experiences and academic success.
 This workshop focuses on identifying fears related to social situations and provides psychological education, support, and the opportunity to develop skills to manage a variety of social situations and increase your social confidence.

-Tuesdays | 1:00 PM - 2:15 PM
+Tuesdays | 1:00 PM - 2:30 PM (Format flexible)

-Wednesdays | 2:30 PM - 4:00 PM
+Mondays | 3:30 PM - 5:00 PM (Zoom)

-Aaron Brink, Psy.D. & Christopher Lewis, M.A.
+Aaron Brink, PsyD & Amani Davis, M.A.